-Ruth had the option of leaving Naomi (likely to her death) and returning to her Moabite family, but her choice to stay shows strength and valour on many levels:
+Ruth had the option of leaving Naomi (likely to her death) and returning to her Moabite family, but her choice to stay showed strength and valour on many levels:

 - The safe and easy choice would be to return to her local family.
 The long journey to Bethlehem with absolutely no means of income, no shelter, no food (apart from what they might be able to scavenge) was incredibly dangerous.
-Two women, traveling alone on unsafe roads, facing starvation… to choose that option is an act of courage in the face of danger.
-Facing death and uncertainty, and without reservation, is an act of heroic courage.
-This is chayil.
+Two women, traveling alone on unsafe roads, facing starvation… to choose that option was an incredible act of courage in the face of danger.
+Facing death and uncertainty, and without reservation, was an act of heroic courage.
+This was chayil.

 - Ruth was a Moabite who converted to Judaism and saved her mother-in-law Naomi.
 Although this was a choice she likely made when marrying into her husband’s family, she had the option of giving it up and going home to her old gods.
-But unlike conversion upon marriage, which came at that time with benefits of status and financial stability, Ruth converts with no evident benefits.
-She bravely trusts in Naomi’s God, even when they are at the lowest point in their lives.
-This is what valiant strength looks like.
-This is chayil.
+But unlike conversion upon marriage, which came at that time with benefits of status and financial stability, Ruth converted with no evident benefits.
+She bravely trusted in Naomi’s God, even when they were at the lowest point in their lives.
+This was what valiant strength looked like.
+This was chayil.

 - Ruth also bravely made a promise.
 She would live and die, and be buried, with Naomi.
-I believe she recognized, in their dire poverty, that death might very well be soon.
+I believe she recognized, in their dire poverty, that death might very well have been soon.
 And if she failed in her promise she would call on God to inflict severe punishment upon her.
-This is a warrior woman… taking a stance and being willing to die for it.
-This is chayil.
+This was a warrior woman… taking a stance and being willing to die for it.
+This was chayil.

-Why is Ruth a warrior woman?
+Why was Ruth a warrior woman?
 Because, as the old song says, “the Bible tells us so”.

 We need to be chayil people, women and men of heroic courage, strength, and valour.
 For we have been given the tools to change the world with YHWH’s love.